Professional Background

 Lisa Olson, IFS Therapy in California

-(Accepting New Clients in November)
+(Accepting New Clients)

 Hi, I want to extend to you a very warm welcome.
 It takes fierce courage to embark on therapy, regardless if you are new to it or not.
 I believe that the relationship with your therapist is paramount to any specific modality.
 I invite you to linger awhile and take a look around at everyone and everything that is the IFS Telehealth Collective.
 If you are ready to make some changes in your life, I assure you, the right person is here for you.